koute/cargo-web/README.md

 [asm.js]: https://en.wikipedia.org/wiki/Asm.js
 [WebAssembly]: https://en.wikipedia.org/wiki/WebAssembly
 [Node.js]: https://nodejs.org/en/

-Before compiling anything you will have to install the corresponding targets with `rustup` yourself:

-  * For compiling to asmjs through Emscripten:
-        `rustup target add asmjs-unknown-emscripten`
-  * For compiling to WebAssembly through Emscripten:
-        `rustup target add wasm32-unknown-emscripten`
-  * For compiling to WebAssembly through Rust's native backend:
-        `rustup target add wasm32-unknown-unknown`

 It's also highly recommended that you check out the [stdweb] crate if you want to interact with the JavaScript world in your project.
 (In fact, `cargo-web`